zerozedsc/kiosk_system/TRACKING.md

 ---

 ## 2025-06-30

+### Combined Sales & Inventory Report: Low Stock Warning Feature
+- **Requirement:** The combined sales & inventory report (TXT and PDF) must include a "Low Stock Warning" section, listing all products with `total_stocks < 5` so the owner can easily identify which items need restocking.
+- **Implementation:**
+  - Added `_getLowStockProducts` helper to fetch products with low stock from the `kiosk_product` table.
+  - Updated both `generateCombinedReportTxt` and `generateCombinedReportPdf` to include a "Low Stock Warning (< 5)" section at the top of the report.
+  - The section lists product names and their remaining stock, or a message if all products have sufficient stock.
+  - Ensured the section appears before sales, payment, and inventory analytics in both TXT and PDF outputs.
+  - Confirmed that product names are shown (not just IDs) for clarity.

+### Combined Report: Inventory Changes Section Fix
+- **Requirement:** Ensure the "Inventory Changes" section in both TXT and PDF reports accurately displays "Used Stock" and "Used Piece" for each product.
+- **Implementation:**
+  - Corrected column headers and data mapping in both TXT and PDF reports to use "Used Stock" (`total_stocks`) and "Used Piece" (`total_pieces_used`).
+  - Ensured product IDs are mapped to product names using the `kiosk_product` table for user-friendly output.

+### Combined Report: Kiosk Info in Header
+- **Requirement:** Both TXT and PDF reports must display Kiosk ID and Kiosk Name in the header.
+- **Implementation:**
+  - Updated report generators to fetch and display `globalAppConfig['kiosk_info']['kiosk_id']` and `globalAppConfig['kiosk_info']['kiosk_name']` at the top of each report.
+  - Removed QR code from PDF header as requested.

 ### Advanced Sales Summary: Payment Method Summary Feature
 - **Requirement:** Show a summary of payment methods (count and total amount) in the advanced sales summary dialog, with a modern, responsive, kiosk-friendly layout.
 - **Implementation:**